louismorin11/RealEstateAPI/README.md

 For a list of all enpoints, see the [doc](doc.md).
 Some additionnal enpoints could be useful, but their implementation would be pretty straight forward and close to existing endpoints

+This api uses Flask,  SQLAlchemy and Marshmallow for json deserialization, making the code light and adaptable So adding features or modifying existing codebase would not be a problem
 ## Integration Tests

 You can run integration tests using [tests.py](tests.py), make sure that you delete the database and restart the server first